 Comparisons between different types of thermal insulation for roofs can be helpful in making the right choice for the most effective, longest lasting and energy efficient method.
-Spray foam insulation and Aerolite insulation are two of the best known products for keeping homes and workplaces consistently warm in winter and pleasantly cool in the summer.
+Spray foam insulation is one of the best known products for keeping homes and workplaces consistently warm in winter and pleasantly cool in the summer.

 These two types of thermal insulation for roofs both have long term benefits, but it’s worth considering any disadvantages as well as making cost comparatives and looking at their long term value.